PhoenixTales/phoenix-docs/roadmap.md

 ### Priority III

 **Writing:** Story writing in regard to the main plot is currently not needed.
-It is done by Flosha.
+It has been written by Flosha and logx and is mostly done.
 Supportive writing such as for ingame books, ambient dialogues, preachings as well as mission/quest ideas are always welcome.
 In order to contribute in this regard in a way consistent with the Phoenix universe, you should read all of our [/vision](/vision/vision), [/lore](/lore/lore) and [/world](/story/world) documentation first.

 **Scripting:** For the above mentioned reasons, no scripting is currently done and scripters are not needed at the moment.